 7. Refresh Older Content

 Improving content quality can mean simply updating the content you already have.
 For example, pieces can be updated to reflect current financial trends, new high-intent keywords, or more authoritative insights and expert opinions.

 You can even update content to take on more compelling headlines and include more useful internal and external links for the reader.
 All of these show your audience you care enough to give them content that stays relevant.

-We’ve talked about creating new content, We’ve just talked about updating your existing content, So now let’s talk about repurposing — another useful way to squeeze more value from your content production efforts, that can also boost the overall quality of your output.
+We’ve just talked about updating your existing content, So now let’s talk about repurposing — another useful way to squeeze more value from your content production efforts, that can also boost the overall quality of your output.

 Think about it.
 You have many different potential sources for repurposing.

 - Whitepapers and ebooks can be reworked into a series of articles

 - Conference presentations can become thought leadership pieces